Homestead Tax Exemption

 - If you are applying due to age, bring your birth certificate, Medicaid card, Medicare card, or driver’s license.

 - If you are applying due to disability, you will need to present documentation from the state or federal agency certifying the disability.
+This documentation must state the ORIGINAL ONSET DATE of disability.
+You can request a TPQY from the local Social Security Administration which will provide the required information.

 - If you are applying due to blindness, you will need to present documentation from a licensed ophthalmologist.